UNICEF Executive and Leadership Team

 Leadership Overview

-UNICEF has 10 executives leading key functions including strategy, finance, health, field operations, emergency response, and global management.
+UNICEF has 10 executives leading key functions including strategy, finance, operations, and field management.

-Driven by a commitment to child welfare, UNICEF champions children's rights globally, providing essential services and emergency relief to save lives and foster potential.
+Driven by a commitment to child welfare, UNICEF champions children's rights globally, delivering essential services and emergency relief to save lives and foster potential.

 Leadership Roles at UNICEF